 Constant communication is foremost method with immediate follow-up to any safety issue, plus formal reviews, scheduled training and practice drills conducted as required or needed.
-A number of safety procedures are also in place and practiced, including: Fire Alarm drills and system testing, visitor signin procedures, swipe-card area zones, "Go to a Safe Place" procedure and drills and "Evacuation" procedures and drills.
-GSSM employs a part-time nurse and has a faculty member designated as science safety officer.
-During 2007-2008 we have coordinated local police training in our facility and finalized our Armed Intruder Lockdown policy.
-We have also added an electronic emergency notification system for students and staff.
+A number of safety procedures are also in place and practiced, including: Fire Alarm drills and system testing, visitor sign-in procedures, swipe-card area zones, "Go to a Safe Place" procedure and drills and "Evacuation" procedures and drills.
+GSSM employs a full-time nurse and has a faculty member designated as science safety officer.
+During 2008-2009 we have coordinated local police training in our facility and finalized our Armed Intruder Lockdown policy.
+We have also added an electronic emergency notification system (IRIS) for students and staff.